Small steps back from burnout

 Care at every stage of breast cancer treatment

 Every step you go through with breast cancer there is help.
 At diagnosis I had a breast care nurse sit by my side.
-The day of surgery the breast care nurse rang me on the phone and spoke with me at length.
+The day of surgery the breast care nurse rang me and spoke with me at length.
 I have ongoing appointments with my surgeon.
 When I had my radiotherapy, I had the radiotherapy nurses and the radiation oncologist support, and I also continue seeing my medical oncologist.
-There is also a number to ring if you need a nurse counsellor.
+There is a number to ring if you need a nurse counsellor.

 All this information is provided to you when you have a diagnosis of breast cancer.
 When you have a diagnosis of exhaustion you need to find your own care and this is what makes it so difficult.
 Exhaustion has no pathway.